 The Roadmap for Transformation should be pursued with due attention to risk management, and should therefore include checkpoints at key stages to allow regular, independent review of performance against the [CSF1] Critical Success Factors.

+Volume Three: Tactical Implementation of the Smart Lean Government (SLG) Practical Guide (PG) provides tools and the processes for using them to implement transformational initiatives.

 Service Management

 This section of the TGF focuses on service management: that is, the way in which services for citizens and businesses are planned and delivered.
 The focus is on the changes that are needed in cities to align service delivery more closely with the [GP1] Guiding Principles, and with the changes described in [B3] Transformational Operating Model.